submentor/substrate-chain-scrapers/README.md

 ## Application Setup

 ### Overview

 Application **cannot be build for now**.
 So you can just clone it into target machine and start from the terminal with ts-node (see below).
 This step requires all nodejs developmnent tools to be installed on the machine.

 The second way is to start with docker-compose (see last chapter) and then run all commands from conatiner shell.
-You can attach the docker container shell as `docker exec -it
+You can attach the docker container shell as `docker exec -it scrapers-block-grabber /bin/sh`

 ### 1. Install Dependencies